 My clients ask questions all the time like, “What do I need to know about sending emails to my list?
-Are there any rules I need to follow?” all the time.
+Are there any rules I need to follow?
+What exactly is the anti-spam law?” all the time.

 So much so, that in my new course, Fearlessly Legal™, I dedicated an entire lesson to teaching you how to make sure your email marketing game is legally legit.

 And this isn’t just stuff you should know, it’s stuff you need to know if you’re doing business online.
 We’re talking HUGE fines from the Federal Trade Commission (FTC).
 That doesn’t sound so fun, right?

 - why email marketing is a non-negotiable if you want to grow your business online

 - the CAN-SPAM Act (aka. the US spam laws that apply to your emails)

 - how you can comply with CAN-SPAM with a few simple practices

 - What you need to know if you email European Union (EU) residents – *breaking news*

 And as usual, I’m going to break things down in a way that’s easy + just what you need to know, nothing more.

 When I say “email marketing,” I’m talking about anytime you email potential/current clients or people who have opted in to your email list after, presumably, providing their email addresses and downloading one of your freebies or signing up for your newsletter.